The rules for rent increases in private renting depend on what type of tenancy you have.

 Landlords of lodgers can charge a market rent.
 This is the typical rate for rents in an area.

-If you don't have a written agreement, there are no rules limiting the amount your rent can be increased.
+If you don't have a fixed-term agreement, there are no rules limiting the amount your rent can be increased.
 Your only option is to try to negotiate a lower increase with your landlord.

 Housing benefit and rent increases